MCP

 agent = Mistri.agent("claude-opus-4-8", tools: tools)

-prefix: namespaces the tools, allow: / deny: filter them, and gates: puts a human approval in front of the risky ones, exactly like a native tool.
+prefix: namespaces the tools (acme__book_flight), allow: / deny: filter them by remote name, and gates: puts a human approval in front of the risky ones, exactly like a native tool.
+A gated third-party write tool parks the run before the server ever sees the call.

 Local servers and browsers